RahulRewale/computer-vision/projects/object-classification/transfer-learning/README.md

-# Using Pre-trained Models for Classification using Transfer Learning
+# Using Pre-trained Models for Classification (Transfer Learning)

-Models trained using transfer-learning: (All the pre-trained models are used from tensorflow)
+Models trained using transfer-learning (All the pre-trained models are used from tensorflow):
 1) VGG16
 2) Inception V3
 3) RESNET 50